gerardbm/dotfiles/README.md

 Tmux uses a prefix key to separate all the shortcuts from the system.
 This idea is very convenient to avoid conflicts between shortcuts, however it implies too much keystrokes.
 This prefix also has some disadvantages, because it uses the default <kbd>Control</kbd>+<kbd>b</kbd>: you lose a useful readline command (backward character).
 Some people remap it to <kbd>Control</kbd>+<kbd>a</kbd> because it's easier to press, so they lose a useful readline command (go to the start of the line).
 Also, it is used into vim to increase a numeric value.

-My recommendation is to use the <kbd>Alt</kbd> key to remap some tmux bind-keys (using the `-n` flag), skipping the prefix for the most used actions (navigation, resize).
+My recommendation is to use the <kbd>Alt</kbd> key to remap some tmux bind-keys (using the `-n` flag), skipping the prefix for the most used actions.

-The result:
+The following table shows the main workflow:

 ```
 | ACTION        | I3WM          | TMUX         | NEOVIM       |